Poinsett Bridge in Greenville SC

 The Poinsett Bridge and The State Road

-Initially most of the interest was in building canals in and around Charleston.
 But more was needed, and so the State Road was conceived.
-It would run from Charleston to Columbia and then on to the upstate.
-From the South Carolina upstate, the Saluda Gap Road would complete a connection to NC and TN.
+It was to be a direct connection between the Port of Charleston and the North Carolina state line.
+It would run from Charleston to Columbia and then on to the Upstate.
+From the South Carolina Upstate, the Saluda Gap Road would complete a connection to NC and on to TN.

-In early 1820 stonemasons and other skilled workers were brought in, and work on the State Road began in the lowcountry.
+In early 1820 stonemasons and other skilled workers were brought in, and work on the State Road began in the Lowcountry.
 As Spring moved into Summer, and with it malaria season, the workers were moved to the Upstate to start work on the Saluda Gap Road.

 Poinsett was not only the president of the Board of Public Works at the time, but was later appointed the first US Ambassador to Mexico and is credited with introducing the poinsettia to the United States.

-His connection with the bridge is, however, doubted by many historians.
-As Mills didn’t join the Board of Public works until after the construction of the Poinsett Bridge, and he was not even living in South Carolina at the time, having worked a number of years in Baltimore.
-It’s possible that Mills did design the bridge before returning home, and the unique design of the Poinsett Bridge hints at someone of Mills skill being the designer.
+His connection with the bridge is thought to be dubious by many historians.
+Mills didn’t join the Board of Public works until after the construction of the Poinsett Bridge, and he was not even living in South Carolina at the time the bridge was being built.
+He was instead working in Baltimore and had been for a number of years.

 Fast Facts about the Poinsett Bridge